-To test the eggs, I prepared them scrambled, with a splash of whole milk, and over-easy.
+To test the eggs, I prepared them scrambled with a splash of whole milk and over easy.
 Here’s what I discovered…

 - Scrambled: They scrambled up flat and somewhat rubbery, though they definitely had a brighter yellow color.
-Surprisingly, I couldn’t taste a difference between the two options at all!

-- Over-Easy: Super yolk-y, which is perfect for anyone who dunks a piece of toast in their runny yolk.
+- Over Easy: Super yolk-y, which is perfect for anyone who dunks a piece of toast in their runny yolk.
 The only downside—a white that was somewhat rubbery.

-- Over-Easy: The yolk taste was bland in comparison to the non-organic egg!
+- Over Easy: The yolk taste was bland in comparison to the non-organic egg!
 But the white was smooth, not chewy at all.

 Taste of Home

-So—Are Organic Eggs Better?
+Do Organic Eggs Taste Better?